aguscsc/Wordlebot/README.md

 # Wordlebot
-This repository contains the development of a wordle bot as a personal project
+This repository contains the development of a bot that plays wordle as a personal project